RyXeleron/ExecStats/README.md

 37. **Flint / "Incognito V2"**
     - **Status**: Working, detected.
-    - **Details**: Flint is a newly released executor, it's a recreation/continuation of Incognito. around 60% UNCS, Level 3.
+    - **Details**: Flint is a newly released executor, it's a recreation/continuation of Incognito. has a moderate level of UNCS, Level 3.
 Uses a bit of other sploits' source code.
     - **Supports**: PC

 38. **Aimmy**